Smash n' Grab (2023)

 The player can walk, sprint, jump, wall-run, slide, and dash.

-After implementing all the mechanics, I incorporated the Dotween asset to add camera tilt during wall-running and adjusted the field of view while dashing.
+Once all mechanics were in place, I used Dotween to add camera tilt during wall-runs and adjusted the field of view while dashing, enhancing the overall feel of movement.

 What I learned